Efficient Implementation of a Single-Qutrit Gate Set via Coherent Control

+where $\omega = e^{2\pi i/3}$ is the primitive cube root of unity and $\oplus$ denotes addition modulo~3.
+Compared to SU(2)-based schemes, synthesizing the 216 distinct single-qutrit Clifford gates using the generating set defined by Eq.~\eqref{eq1} reduces the average native-gate cost from 5.25 to 1.667~\cite{liu2023performing}, corresponding to a 68.2\% improvement in compilation efficiency.
+When supplemented with a non-Clifford gate such as $\mathrm{T} = \mathrm{diag}(1, e^{2\pi i/9}, e^{-2\pi i/9})$ \cite{howard2012qudit}, the Clifford generators defined by Eq.~(\ref{eq1}) extend to a universal single-qutrit gate set \cite{ringbauer2022universal,prakash2018normal}.
+Since the phase gates Z, S, and T can be implemented using extended virtual phase control, where each phase gate is realized by updating the reference phase of all subsequent microwave pulses \cite{lindon2023complete,mckay2017efficient}, our efforts focus on realizing the H and X gates in a single step via bichromatic drives that coherently manipulate the three-level dynamics.

-As illustrated in Fig.~\ref{fig:1}(b), practical $\Xi$-type qutrit platforms, featuring the selection rule forbidden the $\ket{0} \leftrightarrow \ket{2}$ transition, are prevalent in both natural and artificial systems, including cold atoms and superconducting circuits.
-A previously explored $\Delta$-type system, typically synthesized from $\Xi$-type systems, employs highly connected couplings to implement the H gate with three delicate drives, resulting in a zero gauge-invariant phase \cite{yurtalan2020implementation}, and the X gate via three equal-strength drives, yielding a $\pi/2$ phase \cite{tao2021experimental}.
+As illustrated in Fig.~\ref{fig:1}(a), $\Xi$-type qutrit platforms, which are prevalent in natural and artificial systems, are constrained by a selection rule that forbids the $\ket{0} \leftrightarrow \ket{2}$ transition.
+A previously explored $\Delta$-type system employs highly connected couplings to implement the H gate with three delicate drives, resulting in a zero gauge-invariant phase \cite{yurtalan2020implementation}, and the X gate via three equal-strength drives, yielding a $\pi/2$ phase \cite{tao2021experimental}.
 However, scaling these systems requires extreme anharmonicity or computational-basis rearrangement, posing significant challenges in prevalent platforms.
 We thus directly propose a protocol for $\Xi$-type systems that identifies efficient paths to target gates, bypassing the typical iterative difficulties encountered in optimal control.
-Specifically, our approach leverages analytical solutions driven by two coherent pulses in the two-photon resonant regime.
-The resulting Hamiltonian is given by
+Specifically, our approach leverages analytical solutions of a qutrit driven by two coherent pulses in the two-photon resonant regime.
+The resulting effective Hamiltonian is given by

 where $\Delta$ denotes the single-photon detuning, and $\Omega_{1,2}$ are the Rabi frequencies of coherent drives for the transitions $\ket{0} \leftrightarrow \ket{1} $ and $\ket{1} \leftrightarrow \ket{2} $, respectively.